double16/shadycompass/README.md

 ### info

-Arguments: `n [ ... ]`
+Arguments: `<n or name> [ ... ]`

 Displays detailed information about a recommended tool.
-Arguments are one or more numbers shown to the left of the recommendation.
+Arguments are one or more numbers shown to the left of the recommendation, or a tool name.
 The numbers change as recommendations change!

 ```
 [$]  1. feroxbuster -u https://hospital.htb:443 -o feroxbuster-443-hospital.htb.txt --scan-limit 4 --insecure